1. Understand your options

 Because you’re likely to spend more time at home, things like your energy bills might go up – but if you commute to work, then these costs are likely to go down.
 A general rule of thumb is that you should aim to have a pension income which is at least a half or two thirds of your salary just before your retirement.
 Half the Irish average earnings is €19,311.50 at September 2018 (Source: Central Statistics Office).
 You’ll also need to think about additional factors like any debts you might have, such as a mortgage, or insurance as well as any holidays you plan to take or big family events such as weddings.
 You also might want to decide if your home will play a part in your retirement provision – do you want to downsize your property in light of your change in lifestyle?

 If you were retiring today, that’s what you’d have to survive on if you hadn’t made any financial arrangements for your retirement.
 The State Pension (Contributory) is paid to people from the age of 66 who have enough Irish social insurance contributions.
 It is not means-tested.
 You can have other income and still get a State Pension (Contributory).
 The maximum amount you can receive is €243.30 per week (or €12,391.60 a year) as at March 2018 (Source: Department of Social Protection).
 That’s the amount you’d have to get by on a year if you don’t have a pension of your own to boost your income.

 6. Give your pension pot a boost

-You can find out what the potential to shortfall is in your pension by using our simple ‘Mind The Gap’ calculator.
+You can find out what the potential to shortfall is in your pension by speaking with a financial broker.
 If you can afford to, topping up your pension before you retire has the potential make a difference to the amount of money you’ll have to retire with.

 7. Get advice